 Even the pickiest Dad will enjoy the unique combination of cancer-preventive ingredients in our Health-e-Recipe for Brazilian Chicken with Black Beans.
 It’s a hearty alternative to red or processed meat on Father’s Day.

 Red or processed meat can increase risk of colorectal cancer, according to AICR’s Continuous Update Report findings.
 So combining chicken with delicious black beans in this recipe yields 32 grams of protein, balanced with five different vegetables.
 The Brazilian flavor comes from nutmeg, fresh orange, parsley and cayenne pepper.

 Serve it up with brown rice or another whole grain, plus a salad of dark leafy greens, tomatoes and carrots, dressed with olive oil-balsamic vinaigrette and topped with some chopped avocado to continue the South American theme.

-Find more delicious cancer-fighting recipes at the AICR Test Kitchen.
+Find more excellent cancer-preventive recipes at the AICR Test Kitchen.
 Subscribe to our weekly Health-e-Recipes.